 - Aggregated feedback from internal and official peer reviews of the online course

-- National recognition for the course when it meets Quality Matters standards
+- National and institutional recognition for the course when it meets Quality Matters standards

 A course receives Quality Matters Certification once it meets QM Rubric Standards at the 85% threshold or better and meets all essential standards during a QM-Managed Official Course Review.
-The Course Quality Team will provide the course representative with a letter certifying the course for QM Certification which includes a certification of completion and a QM Certification mark to display in their course or program website.
+The Course Quality Team will provide the course representative with a letter certifying the course for QM Certification, including a certification of completion and a QM Certification mark to display on their course or program website.
 A copy of this letter will be forwarded to the department chair and college dean for their files.

 How to Apply